mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

      - String
      - Port number of the host where the cache server is located.
      - This variable is used together with MS_CACHE_HOST.
+   * - MS_DATASET_SINK_QUEUE
+     - Specifies the size of data queue in sink mode.
+     - Integer
+     - 1~128: Valid range of queue size.
+     -
+   * - MS_ENABLE_NUMA
+     - Whether to enable numa feature in global context to improve end-to-end performance.
+     - String
+     - True: Enables the numa feature in global context.
+     -
    * - OPTIMIZE
      - Determines whether to optimize the pipeline tree for dataset during data processing.
 This variable can improve the data processing efficiency in the data processing operator fusion scenario.
      - String